dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

 	   return httpRequest;
 	}
 ```
-8. Add a function that instantiates, opens, and submits an XMLHttpRequest object:
+8. Add functionality that instantiates, opens, and submits an XMLHttpRequest object:
    - within the getWeather() function, just before the closing }, enter the following code:
 ```JavaScript
    if (!httpRequest) {